mgunter-pivotal/pcf-hugo-workshop/content/post/lab-11.md

    <img src="/images/config-server-data.png" alt="Config Server Data" style="width: 70%"/>

-To see what values it is pulling from files in the git repository, open a browser and navigate to the backing repo which is located here: [https://github.com/rossr3-pivotal/config-repo](https://github.com/rossr3-pivotal/config-repo)
+To see what values it is pulling from files in the git repository, open a browser and navigate to the backing repo which is located here: [https://github.com/rossr3-pivotal/config-repo](https://github.com/rossr3-pivotal/config-repo).
+Look for properties files that have "foo" in their name.

+For additional information on Steeltoe Configuration please see the official documentation.  [http://steeltoe.io/docs/steeltoe-configuration/](http://steeltoe.io/docs/steeltoe-configuration/)

+And if you have time, go through the same exercise using the .NET Framework which is located in the Configuration/src/AspDotNet4/SimpleCloudFoundry folder.
+Remember to modify the manifest file to use your configuration service instance name.